spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 	singleCsdEvent :: CsdEvent a -> f a
 ~~~

-The `CsdEventList` is a cannonical representation for the score-like types.
+The `CsdEventList` is a canonical representation for the score-like types.
-The intention is to make the library open to many score-representatinons.
+The intention is to make the library open to many score-representations.
 We should not force the user to use the most proper variant.
 We let it be
 whatever it's best for the user.